Onyechevinli/bika-ride/cm7fpeyvi000109l8d17z3jog.md

 ---

-We are going to explain launch EC2 instances, create EFS, and mount EFS on 2 EC2 instances, and also share files between the 2 instances.
+I am going to explain how to launch EC2 instances, create EFS, and mount EFS on 2 EC2 instances, and also share files between the 2 instances.

 ## Creating of 2 EC2 instances: